0x70b1a5/lugso/070_verb-moods.md

 The fact that Lugso's copula is implicit means that the sentence is interpreted as (vtoS-lzof-tut pus-so kurgu fhtogni) (yun kurgu), since the adjective **fhtogni** follows the noun **pusso kurgu**.
 Hence, the indicative "attaches" to the _implicit copula_, making its position explicit: (vtoS-lzof-tut pus-so kurgu) **toy** (fhtogni (yun kurgu)).

+You'll notice indicative is often needed where the _Vocative Noun Case_ is used.
+O English, when using you, we insert a comma to separate the addressee of the sentence, but Lugso does not have commas.

 #### INT Interrogative

+`sleep-INT Cthulhu`

 _Is Cthulhu dead/asleep?_

 #### MOD modal

+`gorge-MOD Cthulhu-ACC 1SG-PL`

 _We must satisfy Cthulhu!_